Culture and Language Immersion Classes for Adults

 Scuola Italiana has adopted the CEF (Common European Framework) for structuring its adult language classes.

 Scuola Italiana adult language immersion classes are small, focused, and lessons are taught in Italian.
-The average class size is six students.
+Our New Beginner class is very popular and the class size averages around 15 students.
+As the classes advance, the classes become more focused and the average class size is six to nine students.
 The curriculum is flexible and tailored to meet the needs of students within each language level.
 At a cost of only $14 per hour, the Scuola’s Italian classes are affordable and highly effective for those who are serious in learning this beautiful language.

 While our class schedules follow the traditional school calendar with four terms, you are invited to enroll at any time.
 We will pro-rate your tuition and registration fees.
 Assessment testing is required to join ongoing classes above the beginner level.
 Email email@example.com for additional information.